yhernandez55/House-Prices---Regression-Techniques/House_prices_report.md

 | Neural Networks  | 0.18494      | 3 Dense layers: 24, 64, 1 with input_dim=151
 | XGBOOST          | 0.13149      | Indepth parameters.

-1. Linear Regression: Based on the table, the RMSE seems to be higher than the rest since this linear regression model appears to be basic.
+1. Linear Regression: Based on the table, the LOG RMSE seems to be higher than the rest since this linear regression model appears to be basic.
 Linear regression models assume a linear relationship between the independent and dependent variables, meaning they attempt to fit a straight line to the data.
 This assumption holds in the case of simple and multiple linear regression models, excluding any variations such as polynomial regression.

-2. Neural Networks: Neural networks provide a slightly better rmse score than linear regression but do not outperform XGBOOST.
+2. Neural Networks: Neural networks provide a slightly better LOG RMSE score than linear regression but do not outperform XGBOOST.
 Even though both XGBOOST and neural networks have flexibility in capturing non-linear relationships in the data, after trying multiple parameters in XGBOOST, I concluded that I should stick with XGBOOST since, based on the parameters of the neural networks and score, we can see that neural networks are more far off compared to XGBOOST.

 3. XGBOOST: This method outperformed the other two models since the parameters were more in-depth.
 This approach handles a complex relationship between each feature and its target within its data.
 When it comes to house price predictions, we can say that this method seems to have less computation cost compared to neural networks; therefore, when working on this project, I decided to explore XGBOOST more.
 The parameters used for this model were: params = {